LETTER FROM THE CHIEF EXECUTIVE OFFICER

 Special thanks to all of our volunteers who supported The Hidden Genius Project both in-person and remotely.

-In the midst of changing times, the following local restaurants have generously stepped up to the plate to provide meals for our Geniuses.
-We encourage you to support these businesses as they continue to serve our communities.
+Over the years, the following restaurants and catering businesses have generously stepped up to the plate to provide meals for our Geniuses.
+We encourage you to show these businesses some love and support them as they continue to serve our communities.

-Their support not only helped us by offsetting costs that can go back into our program, it also provided the fuel our Geniuses need to stay focused during our Intensive Immersion Program.
+Their support not only helped us by offsetting costs that can go back into our program, it also provided the fuel our Geniuses need to stay focused during our Intensive Immersion and Catalyst Programs.

 Total number of meals provided